Carbon accountancy.

 By leveraging carbon reporting as a tool for environmental responsibility and sustainable business practices, you can gain a competitive edge in the market, attract customers who value sustainability, access new markets, improve operational efficiencies, and enhance your overall brand reputation.

-What are the top 10 reasons why businesses worry about reporting a carbon footprint?
+why businesses worry about reporting a carbon footprint?

 Businesses may worry about reporting their carbon footprint due to concerns about complying with existing or future regulatory requirements related to greenhouse gas emissions.